Non-loose torus knots: An algorithm to classify non-loose torus knots

-For each $i\in \{1,\ldots, n\}$ draw a contact surgery diagram for $L_{P_1^i,P_2^i}$ as described in Section~\ref{sec:FareytoSurgery}, and then use the formula~(\ref{formula:d3}) in Section~\ref{htpclasses} to compute the $d_3$-invariant of the contact structure.
-These are the only contact structures supporting non-loose $(p,q)$--torus knots without convex Giroux torsion.
+Recall $k$-inconsistent decorated paths were defined in Section~\ref{pairsodecorated}. \item For each $i\in \{1,\ldots, n\}$ draw a contact surgery diagram for $L_{P_1^i,P_2^i}$ as described in Section~\ref{sec:FareytoSurgery}. \item Use the formula~(\ref{formula:d3}) in Section~\ref{htpclasses} to compute the $d_3$-invariant of the contact structure.
+(We note that there may be some cases where one can identify the $d_3$-invariant without finding the surgery diagram.
+See, for example, Section~\ref{classofpos22np1}.) \end{enumerate} These, and $\xi_1$ when $pq>0$, are the only contact structures supporting non-loose $(p,q)$-torus knots without convex torsion.

+\textbf{Step 2.\ Compute the non-loose Legendrian knots with ``exceptional" mountain ranges.} For any $(p,q)$-torus knot, there is an exceptional overtwisted contact structure where the classification is qualitatively different from all the others.
+These are shown in Figure~\ref{fig-exceptionMR} and defined as follows. \begin{definition} The \dfn{exceptional} contact structure for the $(p,q)$-torus knot is $\xi_1$ if $pq>0$ and $\xi_{|pq|-|p|-|q| + 1}$ if $pq<0$. \end{definition}